crpietschmann/portfolio/_posts/2008-04-28-virtualization-on-the-desktop-virtualpc-2007-and-hyper-v.markdown

-I&#39;ll post an update once I decide what I&#39;m going to do to fill my virtualization needs.<br />
+I&#39;ll post an update once I decide what I&#39;m going to do to fill my virtualization needs.

 But until then, if you have any virtualization suggestions and/or tips using VirtualPC, Virtual Server or Hyper-V, please post them in the comments.